RamyaViju/LN_HW_3/README.md

 ## **1) mul_hyp.py :**
+	A script that:
 		a.
 Takes a list of hypervisors as input
 		b.
 Indentify duplicate MAC and IP addresses of all running VMs

 ## **Execution:**
       python mul_hyp.py